philcockfield/amqp-pubsub/README.md

 const myEvent = pubsub.event("my-event");
 ```

-To listen to events, pass a handler to the `subscribe` method:
+To listen for events, pass a handler to the `subscribe` method:

 ```js
 myEvent.subscribe(data => {